WHLT: History

-Programming

-Syndicated programming

-Syndicated programming on WHLT includes Divorce Court, Family Feud and The Andy Griffith Show among others.

 News operation

-In February 1987, the station launched its fledgling two-man news operation, covering a major local news story, a deadly tornado in neighboring Jones County.
+In February 1987, the station launched its fledgling two-person news operation, covering a major local news story, a deadly tornado in neighboring Jones County.
 That small beginning led to personnel growth and the production of half-hour newscasts airing weekdays at 6 and 10 p.m.
 This evolution grew out of the station's early practice of gathering local news stories and feeding them to sister station WJTV daily (via the back haul of a terrestrial microwave link) for inclusion in one block of WJTV's 6 and 10 p.m. newscasts.

-WHLT (in 1998) relaunched a full news department with shows known as 22 Daily News, had the same branding and slogan ("It's About Time") as the product at sister station WIAT in Birmingham, Alabama.
+WHLT (in 1998) relaunched a full news department with shows known as 22 Daily News, with the same branding and slogan ("It's About Time") as the product at sister station WIAT in Birmingham, Alabama.
 Despite attaining decent ratings and winning numerous awards, it was unable to attract local advertising through consistent viewership.
 As a result, its newscasts were canceled after just two years.

 As a semi-satellite of WJTV, WHLT simulcasts its parent outlet's weekday morning show.

-In October 2013, WHLT began offering a thirty-minute local newscast which airs weeknights at 10 p.m.
+In October 2013, WHLT began offering a 30-minute local newscast which airs weeknights at 10 p.m.
 This program features full local news coverage of the Hattiesburg–Laurel market, anchored by Melanie Christopher, Byron Brown, and chief meteorologist Ken South.
-Content for the local newscast is collected by three local Hattiesburg journalists on the WHLT 22 team and is supplemented by news content from WJTV.
+Content for the local newscast is collected by three local Hattiesburg journalists on the WHLT 22 team and is supplemented by news content from WJTV, with WHLT content shared among WJTV and its sister stations throughout the state and border regions when required.
 During the second block, there is a local weather segment (branded as "Storm Team 22") focusing on the Pine Belt viewing area.